n4gava/chatbot/README.md

 }
 ```

-After, you will need register it on container in `Startup.ts`file.
+After, you have to register it on container in `Startup.ts` file.

 ```javascript
 { ... }